 13 Dock Bars of the Bay

-Whether you approach them in a boat or by car, the waterfront bars are the best place to spend a summer afternoon watching the water (or a game on TV).
+Whether you approach them by boat or by car, waterfront bars are the best place to spend a summer afternoon watching the water (or a game on TV).
 From humble tiki bars to ornate oyster houses, this area is dotted with boat-up bars that are a waterfront tradition of Bay life.
 Try Spinnacker’s in Ridge, then head up the Bay to Abner’s Crab House on Chesapeake Beach and Kentmorr Restaurant in Stevensville.

 14 Tilghman Island